-Basic Principle: Clothes must be worn in a way such that a person's genitals, buttocks, shoulders, stomach, abdomen, breasts, and chests are fully covered with opaque fabric.
+Basic Principle: Clothes must be worn in a way such that a person's undergarments, genitals, buttocks, shoulders, stomach, abdomen, breasts, and chests are fully covered with opaque fabric.
 All items listed in the "must wear" and "may wear" categories below must meet this requirement.

-Students must wear (which meets the basic principle above): 2024-2025 (Year 1)
+Students must wear (which meets the basic principle above): 2025-2026 (Year 2 of 3-year plan)